Placement process and employment procedures

 Completing an employment agreement

-While in the AGPT program, a registrar must be an employee of the practice where they work; they can not work as a contractor.
+While in the AGPT Program, a registrar must be an employee of the training site where they work; they can’t work as a contractor.

-Before the registrar commences work at your practice, you will need to finalise the agreement and terms and conditions of employment with them.
+Before the registrar commences work at the training site, you will need to finalise the agreement and terms and conditions of employment with them.
 This employment agreement is between the practice (the employer) and the registrar.
 We encourage registrars to contact the practice manager to start the process as soon as they receive their placement information.

 All registrar employment agreements must meet the National Terms and Conditions for the Employment of Registrars (NTCER).
 The NTCER outlines the minimum employment conditions that practices must meet, including working hours, supervision and educational release arrangements, pay rates, leave allowances and other support.